Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Cincinnati and its opponents have gone over the current 62-point total in three of seven games this season.

-- Tulane's games have gone over 62 points in six of seven chances this season.
+- Cincinnati's games this season have gone over 62 points three of seven times.

-- The two teams combine to average 73 points per game, 11 more than the total in this contest.
+- These two squads combine to surrender 56.9 points per game, 5.1 fewer than this contest's over/under.

-- This contest's over/under is 5.1 points above the 56.9 these two squads combine to surrender per game this season.

-- The Bearcats and their opponents score an average of 51.4 points per game, 10.6 fewer than Saturday's total.

 - The 62-point over/under for this game is 2.8 points below the 64.8 points per game average total in Green Wave games this season.